-- a. be a single dwelling; and - b. a minimum of 75% of the total roof area, including any proposed outbuildings, must be directed to the rainwater tank with the remaining area directly connected to the raingarden; and - c. rainwater re-use within the development must be connected to toilet, laundry and outdoor taps.
+- 1. Where a Stormwater Strategy or Drainage Plan has stipulated a Water Quality Target of 'Neutral or Beneficial Effect' this table cannot be used. - 2.
+A minimum of 75% of the total roof area, including any proposed outbuildings, will be directed to the rainwater tank with the remaining area directly connected to the raingarden. - 3.
+Rainwater re-use within the development must be connected to toilet, laundry and outdoor taps.